A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 All the schedules are synced with Google Maps, telling you real-time information on train times, prices, connections and transfers and even the best carriage to board to be closest to your planned station exit!

-This is why I highly recommend getting an eSim, or at the very least pocket WiFi to help make getting around Tokyo easy.
+This is why I highly recommend getting an eSim, or at the very least pocket WiFi, to help make getting around Tokyo easy.

-Apple iPhone users can easily add digital cards to their phones, but Android users for the meantime will need to purchase a WelcomeSuica card at the airport upon arrival or consider getting a subway pass.
+The Suica card is a useful tool to save time on buying paper tickets.
+Apple iPhone users can easily add digital cards to their phones for free, but Android users for the meantime will need to purchase a physical card at the airport upon arrival or at major train stations.

 What my digital Suica looks like on my iPhone